 This is what I said SEO will be in 2018.
 I wrote it for Search Engine Journal a few weeks ago.

+“SEO is all about information retrieval.
+Studying and responding to the needs of relevance, timing, variety, and simplicity.
 The customer is the core; are you providing them with what they need in that moment?
 It goes so far beyond web, apps, and even voice.

 SEO is the discipline that allows people and websites to access the potential of the internet.
 It’s about knowing when your site is the right result, and admitting to yourself when it is the wrong result.
 SEO is making your company and services more accessible to your prospective customers by studying what they need and creating the resources to serve them.”

 I stand by that definition with one change.
 Everywhere it says SEO, replace it with Findability.